ButterDevelop/tg_chatgpt_bot/README.md

    docker compose up -d
    ```

-The bot will be available, and your database will be safe in the `./data` volume.
+The bot will be available, and your database will be safe in the `./data` directory on your host machine (persistent mapping).

 ---